-Biologics are not suitable for everyone, however, and especially those who are prone to frequent infections.
+However, biologics are not suitable for everyone, especially those who are prone to frequent infections.

 Another option is tofacitinib (Xeljanz).

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, reduce inflammation, pain, and swelling.
 A person can apply them to the skin or take them by mouth.

 If this is not effective, a doctor can prescribe a stronger pain relief medication.

-People with PsA should always ask their doctor before taking NSAIDs or other over-the-counter (OTC) drugs, as there may be adverse effects or interactions with other medications.
+People with PsA should always ask their doctor before taking NSAIDs or other over-the-counter drugs, as there may be adverse effects or interactions with other medications.

 Steroid treatment can help reduce inflammation, swelling, and pain during a flare.
 They are available as a topical treatment to apply on the skin, in tablet form, or a doctor may inject the drug directly into the joint.

 Long-term use can lead to adverse effects, so a doctor will only prescribe steroids during a flare and when symptoms are severe.

 Disease-modifying antirheumatic drugs (DMARDs) suppress substances in the body that cause inflammation.
 They can help to limit joint damage, reduce pain, and slow the progression of PsA.

 Adverse effects can include: